ihababbas/new-reading-note/class7.md

 ---
 ## Yelp API Docs

-Did you get your API key?  no
+Did you get your API key?  yes

 ---
 ## The Movie DB API Docs

-Did you get your API key? no
+Did you get your API key? yes

 ---